xieyuheng/inner/persons/yves-lafont/1997-interaction-combinators.md

 we can just highlight the edge without changing the layered-tree drawing.

-# Xie: Reduced the right side of rule
+# [note] Reduced the right side of rule

 The author require the right side of a rule to be reduced.

 This means when defining a rule, we can (and we should) eager evaluate the right side, and the evaluation must terminate.

+We can let the compiler to do this partial evaluation as an optimization and a terminate check.
+Programmers do not need to care about this.

 # Abstract